PX4/PX4-Autopilot/nuttx/configs/README.txt

   development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/fire-stm32v2
+  A configuration for the M3 Wildfire STM32 board.
+This board is based on the STM32F103VET chip.

 configs/hymini-stm32v
   A configuration for the HY-Mini STM32v board.
 This board is based on the STM32F103VCT chip.